-Whereas many educational institutions have implemented mechanisms for content filtering school web access, the motive behind protecting minors from online threats is not necessary compliance with state and federal laws.
-Although content filtering school web access is an effective “technology protection measure” to comply with CIPA and state legislation, other online threats can be far more significant.
+Many educational institutions have implemented mechanisms for content filtering school web access, the motive behind which is usually to protect minors by blocking access to obscene content to ensure compliance with state and federal laws.
+Although content filtering school web access is an effective “technology protection measure” that can ensure compliance with the Children’s Internet Protection Act (CIPA) and state legislation, there are also other significant online threats that need to be blocked.

-Students often lack the experience or common sense to identify online threats, and this can lead to them inadvertently revealing personal identifiable information that can result in child identity theft.
-Unlike adult identity theft, cybercriminals can get away with using a child´s name, date of birth and social security number for up to eighteen years.
+Students often lack the experience or common sense to identify online threats, and this can lead to them inadvertently revealing personally identifiable information that can result in child identity theft.
+Unlike adult identity theft, cybercriminals can get away with using a child´s name, date of birth and Social Security number for longer – Often up until they become an adult.
 Consequently, this type of cybercrime is on the rise.